-The Windows ASIO driver included in this package only supports one AudioFire product at a time.
-Multiple AudioFire support will be added in a future driver update.
-You can use your AudioFire product with other audio devices outside of your computer, but in order for accurate synchronization to occur, the other audio product(s) must support a synchronization mode that is compatible with your AudioFire hardware.
+Echo hardware can peacefully coexist with audio equipment from other manufacturers, but be aware that operating alongside another product is not the same as operating with it.
+In order for accurate synchronization to occur, the other audio product(s) must support a synchronization mode that is compatible with your particular Echo hardware.
 Without such synchronization, the individual pieces of equipment will act independently of each other.
-This scenario may be fine for some musical applications; however, it is not appropriate for situations where sample-accurate synchronization is required.
+This scenario may be fine for some musical applications; however, it is not appropriate for situations where sampleaccurate synchronization is required.